 We’ve all experienced it – you think you’ve found the perfect trade.
 The trend is up; the technicals are bullish and the fundamentals are screaming, “Buy, Buy, Buy”.
-You pull the trigger and get long and set a protective stop.
-The next day, the market comes right down to your stop price, gets you out, and turns right back around and heads for the stars.
+You pull the trigger and go long and set a protective stop.
+The next day, the market comes right down to your stop price, knocks you out, and turns right back around and heads for the stars.

 To me, nothing is more frustrating than this scenario and for that reason; I’m going to show you how to avoid this “stop running” in your trading.

 The solution: use futures options instead of stop orders…

 By purchasing a protective futures option, you can gain a few advantages over using a futures stop loss order.

 First, let me explain the mechanics and set-up of using futures options instead of stop loss orders…